Hospicio Cabañas, Guadalajara, World Heritage Site (Mexico)

 The Hospicio Cabañas, located in Guadalajara, was built at the beginning of the 19th century to provide care and shelter for the disadvantaged.
 This remarkable complex, which incorporates several unusual features designed specifically to meet the needs of its occupants, was unique for its time.

-The exception to the complex’s uniform height of 7.5 m (24.6 ft) is found in along its central axis with the chapel and kitchen.
-The kitchen is topped by a saucer dome and small lantern.
+The exception to the Hospicio Cabañas' uniform height of 7.5 m (24.6 ft) is found along its central axis with the chapel and kitchen.
+The kitchen is topped with a saucer dome and a small lantern.
 It is the chapel, however, that is the visually dominant feature of the hospice with its imposing dome rising 32.5 m (106.6 ft).

 In the late 1930s, the chapel was ornamented with fifty-seven superb frescoes painted by José Clemente Orozco, one of the greatest Mexican muralists of the time.
 These works are considered a great masterpiece of Mexican art and illustrate both Spanish culture as well as Mexico’s indigenous culture with gods, sacrifices and temples.

 The focus of the murals is found in the chapel’s dome with the work El Hombre de Fuego (The Man of Fire) which represents the submission of humans to machines.

 Following the death of Cabañas in 1823, construction continued until 1829.
 Although it served for a time as barracks in the mid-19th century, the hospital lasted well into the 20th century and continued to function until 1980.
 Currently, the hospice is the home of the Cabañas Cultural Institute and the Cultural Heritage of Humanity.

 A buffer zone of 18 urban blocks measuring 37.26 ha (92 acres) surrounds the complex bounded by Federacion Street in the north, Javier Mina in the south, Mariano Jiménez in the east and Calzada Independencia in the west.